MobilityDB/MobilityNebula/docs/guide/how_to_add_a_sink.md

 - `cleanSession`: defaults to `true`, but is forced to `false` when QoS 2 is selected so the broker retains session state.
 - `persistenceDir`: directory for file-backed message persistence.
 Strongly recommended for QoS 2 so the four-way handshake survives a restart.
 - `maxInflight`: caps the number of outstanding publishes.
-A conservative default is applied automatically for QoS 2.
+Setting it to a positive value uses that limit; otherwise a conservative default is applied automatically for QoS 2.
 - TLS settings (`useTls`, `tlsCaCertPath`, `tlsClientCertPath`, `tlsClientKeyPath`, `tlsAllowInsecure`) enable secure brokers when needed.
 - Username/password fields remain optional; if supplied they are passed to the MQTT connect options.